Hardness of Token Swapping on Trees: Known techniques preclude approximation factors less than 2

 Biniaz et al.~\cite{tree-token-swapping} proved that the optimum number of swaps for $T_{k,b}$ is at most $(b+1) ({k+1 \choose 2} +2k)$.
 The solution repeatedly exchanges the tokens in branch $i, 0 \le i \le b - 1 $, modulo $b$, with the tokens at $L$.
 The first exchange moves the tokens initially at $L$ into branch 0, and the $(b+1)^{\rm st}$ exchange moves those tokens back to $L$.
+We prove that for $T_{k,b}$ the approximation factor is not better than 2 for $\ell$-straying algorithms (Subsection~\ref{sec:ell-straying}) and for the Vaughan-Portier algorithm (Subsection~\ref{sec:Vaughan}). \ifabstract in the Appendix\fi.